NachtSpyder04/MARIO_2/README.md

 Publish/Subscribe is a messaging pattern that aims to decouple the sending (Publisher) and receiving (Subscriber) party.
 A real world example could be a sport mobile app that shows you up-to-date information of a particular football game you're interested in.
 In this case you are the subscriber, as you express interest in this specific game.
 On the other side sits the publisher, which is an online reporter that feeds a system with the actual match data.
 This system, which is often referred as the message broker brings the two parties together by sending the new data to all interested subscribers.

-While ROS works on the same system, this system is also used in various other libraries like MQTT.
+While ROS2 works on the same system, this system is also used in various other libraries like MQTT.

 ## ESP-IDF
 ESP-IDF is the development framework for Espressif SoCs.The [SRA Board](https://github.com/SRA-VJTI/sra-board-hardware-design) uses ESP32 as microcontroller, hence ESPIDF is required